helloworld/python-fastapi-postgres-benchmark/.docs/instructions.md

 2. Stop logging commands.
 3. Show whether logging is active or not.
 4. Provide a helpful `--help` output.
+5. Ensure that after your implementation is complete, all tests in app/tests/test.py are passing.

 This includes:
 - A `start` command that begins logging new commands to a persistent log file (e.g. `~/.cmd_logger_history.txt`).